 Prior to running MIT testing, the wellbore may be displaced with water or brine, in either case, the well will be allowed to thermally stabilize prior to all testing operations.
 It is recommended that the well be shut-in for 36 hours to allow for temperature effects to dissipate.
-The external MIT logs will be run on the Injection Well.
+The external MIT logs (either a Temperature Log or Tracer survey) will be run on the Injection Well.
 All equipment used during the well plugging operation will be corrosion resistant.